 Carrie fled Canada and came to Australia when she was twenty.
 Once here she was assisted by a number of Australian women, and was ultimately encouraged to apply for refugee status in order to stay in this country.
 So began her battle to be granted asylum in Australia.
 Carrie stood before the Refugee Review Tribunal and revealed the dark underbelly of child sexual abuse and organised crime rings in our privileged, first-world neighbourhoods.
 Carrie story is told in ‘Flying on Broken Wings’.
 It is the story of one young woman’s heroic journey to survive, escape and soar above her shocking childhood experiences, and her powerful struggle for freedom and a beautiful life in Australia.

-St Kilda Gatehouse is grateful to have Carrie as an Ambassador for the Young Women’s Project.
 Her story is a message of hope for all of us, but particularly for young women whose lives have been marked by similar trauma and exploitation.
-In addition, 25% of the book’s proceeds go to Young Women’s Project – a centre for young women and girls that fosters belonging, ownership and contribution.
+In addition, 25% of the book’s proceeds go to our Young Women’s Program.

 You can purchase a copy of the book at Greeves St. Op Shop.